jlleongarcia/jlleongarcia/content/blog/dev-link-in-bio.md

 npm install
 npm run dev

+#rm -rf .git
+npm run build
 ```

-It worked and i Forked it! https://github.com/JAlcocerT/treelink
+It worked and **I Forked it**! https://github.com/JAlcocerT/treelink

 * https://pagespeed.web.dev/analysis/https-example-treelink-app/l6prjspv4k?form_factor=mobile

+What I lived about this one?

+It allow you to have a exposed static built site and also provides the capability to edit also online and export the `/src/siteConfig.json`

 5. https://github.com/SofiDevO/allmylinks